colinaut/action-table/README.md

 ## Filters

-The action-table-filters is a wrapper element that activates any interal select or checkboxs os radio buttont.
-There are two special element action-table-filters-menu and action-table-filter-switch.
+The action-table-filters is a wrapper element that activates any interal select or checkboxs os radio buttons.
+There are two special elements: action-table-filters-menu and action-table-filter-switch.

+action-table-filters-menu automatically grabs all values from the column specified to create an options list of unique values.
+Column cells can have multiple options by wrapping them in spans.

+action-table-filter-switch is designed to pair with a column containing the action-table-switch.
+It filters to show only checked items.

+Filtering is handled with regex.test(cellContent) where regex is the filter value.
+Thus if you want to get fancy with your filtering you can use regex.

+## Switch

+The action-table-switch element is a simple checkbox element for the body of the table.
+There are two styles that are part of the stylesheet switch and star

 ## Roadmap